RemcoPals/mlp-template/README2.md

 In order to assess the model performance, we generated a classification report which provides metrics such as accuracy, F1 score, precision and recall.

 A confusion matrix was also created so that we could assess which features were predicted by the model and what exactly leads us to get the specific accuracy we got.
-(TODO probably re-write this)
+From the confusion matrix one can also see whether the model just learns to distinguish between one  or two classes and everything else, or whether it actually is capable of distinguishing between multiple classes.

 **2. Evidence that you achieve above random guessing model performance on your validation data.
 This can be your validation accuracy vs. random guess accuracy.**